dotnet/AspNetCore.Docs/aspnetcore/grpc/interprocess.md

 Support for other IPC technologies can be implemented using the extensibility in Kestrel and `SocketsHttpHandler`.

-# Configure client and server
+## Configure client and server

+Configuring a client and server depends on the IPC transport used.
 Instructions for configuring Kestrel and SocketsHttpHandler to use IPC:

 * [Inter-process communication with gRPC and Unix domain sockets](xref:grpc/interprocess-uds)
 * [Inter-process communication with gRPC and Named pipes](xref:grpc/interprocess-namedpipes)